cdransf/cd-11ty/src/uses.md

 - [IVPN](https://www.ivpn.net): my VPN of choice for browsing outside of my home network.
 Privacy-focused and trustworthy.
 - [Kagi](https://kagi.com): search that's actually helpful and ad-free.
 It's lenses feature and the ability to up/downvote and block results from different sites are indispensable.
 - [Feedbin](https://feedbin.com): the best available modern RSS service.
 I use its actions to filter noise out of my feed as well as to star and surface my must-read feeds and newsletters.
-- [forwardemail.net](https://forwardemail.net): I could route the domains I have here through Fastmail, but I prefer the simplicity of this service and the separation of email concerns.
+- [forwardemail.net](https://forwardemail.net): a simple and reliable service for forwarding and routing emails from a few of the domains I own.
 - [Trakt](https://trakt.tv): my preferred TV and movie tracking service — it has a strong community (and isn't owned by a private equity firm).
 - [The Storygraph](https://thestorygraph.com): an excellent, focused and community driven book tracking app.
 All it needs is RSS/Atom feeds and/or an API.
 - [Slack](http://slack.com): I have a family Slack set up to avoid group text messages and am in a few other community Slacks.